Vacant Property Refurbishment Grant

 What is the Vacant Property Refurbishment Grant?

-The Vacant Property Refurbishment Grant provides funding so you can refurbish vacant and derelict homes in regional towns and villages.
-It can also be used to renovate properties that have not be used as residential properties before.
+The Vacant Property Refurbishment Grant provides funding so you can refurbish vacant and derelict homes.
+It can also be used to renovate properties that have not been used as residential properties before.

 To get the grant you must live in the home as your principal private residence when the work is completed.